M2 Physics, Engineering and Chemistry for Biology

 non

 Microfluidics lectures aim to introduce students to fluid mechanics at the microscale, in the framework of lab-on-a-chips and their technology associated.
 Fluid mechanics at the microscale has the particularity to be multiphysics.
 Lectures contain both theoretical backgrounds and microfabrication analysis.
 Examples of technical solutions illustrate the course.
 Practical work will give the possibilty for students to design, fabricate and characterise a microfluidic chip.
-Bibliographie
+Bibliography

 Evaluation Continue Intégrale